 By this point, Ford was working for the Edison Illuminating Company of Detroit, owned by none other than famed inventor, Thomas Edison.
 At a board meeting that Ford attended, the two legends met and Edison approved of Ford's experiments with gasoline power.
 This encouraged Ford, and with the backing of a number of wealthy investors, Ford founded his first company, Detroit Automobile Company.

 Unfortunately, the vehicles produced by the Detroit Automobile Company did not live up to Ford's vision.
 After dissolving his first company, he founded another--and then left it (this second organization produced a 25-horsepower vehicle and was taken over by Henry M. Leland, who re-named it Cadillac Automobile Company).
 Still determined, Ford created a vehicle with 80+ horsepower and raced it, driving 1 mile in 39 seconds and setting a new land speed record at 91.3 miles-per-hour.
-He did this under the banner of Ford Motor Company, est. 1903, whose parts suppliers were John and Horace Dodge.
+He did this under the banner of Ford Motor Company, est. 1903, whose parts supplies were John and Horace Dodge.

 The race driver Barney Oldfield named the new Ford model "999", after the fastest train in the country at that time, and toured the nation with it.
 His tour expanded Ford's sphere of influence and brand awareness, positioning Ford to introduce the world to his next genius feat: The Model T.